Hurak Logo

 • Certain Oils or Solvents

-You must keep Health Records confidential and up to date; the Monitoring of Employee Exposure Levels not only allows you to comply with the law, it will also allow for early identification of Occupational Illnesses.
+You must keep Health Records confidential and up to date; monitoring employee exposure levels not only allows you to comply with the law but also enables early identification of Occupational Illnesses.

 Step 7: Prepare for Accidents and Emergencies